pilotmoon/PopClip-Extensions/README.md

 * If you contribute an extension, I will assume you are happy for me to publish your contributions on the main PopClip extensions page.
 * I might not publish your extension.
 I choose which extensions to publish at my sole discretion.
+* I may make changes to any extension, as I see fit.
 * Please do not edit the Index.plist file.
+* Don't worry about signing the extension, I will take care of that.

+If you are not happy with nay of the above, it's probably better if you just host the extension on your own site.

 ## Other Repos